Clergy & Staff

 Margie Wakeman Wells

-Margie is a member of the Holy Nativity community and is a volunteer in the church office.
-She assists Father Peter with directing the activities and administration of the church.
+Margie is a member of the Holy Nativity vestry and is a volunteer in the church office.
+She assists the interim rector, the Reverend Judy Baldwin, with directing the activities and administration of the church.

 Margie holds a BA from the University of California Santa Barbara and is a long-time teacher.
 Currently she does online consulting work for College of Court Reporting in Indiana and travels giving lectures to court reporting associations on “All Things English.”
 She has written and published several books through Margie Holds Court Publishing.
 Check out her website: margieholdscourt.com.